LetsUnlockiPhone/MEDUZA/README.md

 3. On your iOS device, set the Mac's IP and mitmproxy port (`8080` by default) as a proxy for the WiFi connection.

-4. Run the generated script.
-E.g. to (re-)spawn Uber app, run in Mac Terminal
+4. Run the generated script with the app.
+E.g. to (re-)spawn and unpin Uber app, run in Mac Terminal

     ```
     $ frida -U -f com.ubercab.UberClient --no-pause -l ./unpinUber.js